robinsonlabuzh/robinsonlabuzh.github.io/README.md

 ### Adding members

+The members of the group are listed in the people.Rmd file.
+To add a new member, you can copy an existing entry and simply change its content.
+Add the path to your picture in the img component, but make sure that the picture is less than 100KB.
+The compressed picture should be saved in img/thumbnails (see below for tips on image optimization).
+Under bio, you can add a description of your research and your university degree(s).
+If you want, you can also add links to your website, twitter or github accounts.
+Commit your changes to a new branch, submit a pull request and assign a reviewer (follow the explanations above on how to create a pull request).

 ### Adding news item

 News items can be added by simply cutting and pasting an existing snippet (i.e., a row of the `tbl_news` table) and filling in the new content (a few more details about line breaks, etc. are given in `news.Rmd`).
 As usual, the news item should be created in a separate branch (see above), a pull request submitted and then peer-reviewed.
 In this case, it should be approved by Mark so set the reviewer to be Mark.